BEACH EDUCATION SAVES LIVES

 - Lunch,drink & sun screen (factor 30+)

 - How many parent helpers do we need?
 Parents and teachers must participate in both water and beach activities.
-We require a minimum of one adult for every five students in the water.
-It is essential that parents and teachers bring their togs and be prepared to get wet.
-View a letter to send home to adults who are volunteering to assist (PDF).
+We require a minimum of one adult for every five students in throughout the day.
+This is to ensure the safety of the students in all environments and it is essential that parents and teachers bring their togs and be prepared to get wet.
+View a suggested letter to send home to adults who are volunteering to assist (PDF).

 - What does the programme cost?
 The price for 2019/2020 is $15.00 (exc.
 GST) per student.